 By being able to see the email address and usernames, it makes it easier for you to click on the account and remember what your password is so you can log in.
 However, by having things this easy, it is compromising on security.
 The less data you show on the login screen, the harder it is for people to hack your account.
 Therefore, anyone who does share an office space, or is in a situation where they feel vulnerable to hackers, can choose to hide the account information which in turn makes it much more difficult for people to get access to that account that you are trying to secure.

-Hiding the username and email from the login screen in Windows 10
+How to Hiding Username and Email from Login Screen in Windows 10

 Type “Regedit” into the search field from the taskbar and then click on the application when it becomes available under the “Best match” section.